domandgeri01/carota/README.md

-This is hacked to wok with domandgeri.
+This is hacked to work with domandgeri.
 It Uses a single run, adds default options, line height and word spacing.

 carota
 ======